Horses on the highway or council land

 • the side of the road

-Tethered horses on land outside the Hull boundary should be reported to East Riding of Yorkshire Council on 01482 887 700.
+Tethered horses on land outside the Hull boundary should be reported to East Riding of Yorkshire Council.
+Call them on 01482 887 700.

 Report horses on the highway or council land